 I recently wrote an article titled Here's what happens when you pick the wrong Office 365 tenant name so if you want the funnier and longer (8 min read) version then check out that article.

 But read this one too, it’s got some useful info :)

 When signing up for an Office 365 Developer Trial, something important to note is that the tenant name you choose is permanent.

 Once created, your Office 365 tenant name cannot be changed.

-The tenant name is what comes before the onmicrosoft.com part, and as it gets allocated when you create your user ID it’s easy to miss as being important.
+The tenant name is what comes before the onmicrosoft.com part.
+It gets allocated when you create your user ID, so it’s easy to miss as being important.

 Now although you don’t use your tenant name much, especially if you’re using a custom domain with your Office 365 portal, it is used in certain places such as your SharePoint URL (e.g. hamburger.sharepoint.com).

 That’s why when signing up for a Developer trial, it’s important to choose something developer-ish as your tenant name and to not make the mistake we did by using our official company name as the tenant name for a development environment, only to realize later that it’s permanently allocated to that environment.

 1. We tried to upgrade/add a subscription to the existing Developer tenant